It’s how you say it that’s important.

 Another great ad was for Maggie Thatcher’s Conservative Party, in which the headline “LABOUR ISN’T WORKING’ – showing a long line of unemployed queuing for the dole - succeeded in getting the Brits into the voting booths, propelling her party to victory.

 On seeing great work, we creative-types have a saying “I wish I had done that”

 and in the case of these ads, I REALLY, REALLY wish I had done them”.

 Yes, those were the days: of ads made memorable by copywriting that caressed, cajoled and sold.
 In the 1970s and 1980s, the creative work of an agency held sway and the result was advertising that turned heads.

-As a copywriter of 29 years’ experience, and as a past part-time lecturer in copywriting, I LOVE to write – and nothing gives me greater pleasure than turning out good work.
+Today, as a copywriter with 31 years work experience, and as a past part-time lecturer in copywriting, I LOVE to write – and nothing gives me greater pleasure than turning out good work.
 Like most copywriters who love this profession and have the necessary passion, I aspire to producing consistently good advertising, in the form of work that stands out and gets noticed.

 In the meantime, here are some of the ads I’ve written in the past.
 If they look old, it’s because they ARE old.
 And not all of them ran.
 You’ll see some of my more recent work elsewhere on this website.

-When all’s said and done, I can write anything and everything: from a TV ad to a billboard: from a newspaper ad to a radio script; from a website script to a series of street pole posters.
+When all’s said and done, I can write pretty much anything and everything: from a TV ad to a billboard: from a newspaper ad to a radio script; from a website script to a series of street pole posters.
 Whatever the requirement, I’ll write it until I’m happy with it.
-And if YOU’RE not happy with it, I’ll write it again.
+And YOU’RE happy with it.
 (Yes, you can have that in writing).
 I’m happy to write whatever, wherever.
 Your place or mine.